GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

 ## Steepness

-**Here we model the distribution of wave steepness conditional on the time of year.** The approach differs from that used above in that the density is modelled with non-parametric techniques.
-This was done because for wave steepness we are not so interested in extrapolating beyond the range of the data, whereas such extrapolation is necessary for the significant wave height, duration, and tidal residual.
+**Here we model the distribution of wave `steepness` conditional on the time of year.** The approach differs from that used above in that the density is modelled with non-parametric techniques.
+This was done because for wave `steepness` we are not so interested in extrapolating beyond the range of the data, whereas such extrapolation is necessary for `hsig`, `duration`, and `tideResid`.

 **The non-parametric fit of wave steepness is implemented here**